jinghuazhao/INF/README.md

 ## The OPG example

 This proves to be a positive control.
+There are both a cis and a trans pQTLs, with the cis-pQTL showing stronger association.
 The stacked image below shows Manhattan, Q-Q, forest and LocusZoom plots, [OPG.pdf](doc/OPG.pdf).

 ## Summary statistics